-With a New Year just around the corner, lots of us will be making New Year's Resolutions.
+With a New Year not too far away, lots of us will be thinking about making New Year's Resolutions.
 Often these include improving our homes.
 For some, they may also involve resolving to sell their Waterloo Region home.

-It's true that increasing your Waterloo Region home's worth can be costly, but it doesn't have to be.
+It's true that increasing your Waterloo Region home's worth via home improvements and upgrades can be costly, but it doesn't have to be.
 There are various home improvements that can enhance home value and make a major impact without breaking the bank, from embracing natural light inside your home to improving curb appeal.

 This is great news for those hoping to sell their Waterloo Region home in the new year, as no-one wants to spend too much money on a home they are hoping to sell.
 It's also good news for those staying put, as a better looking home always feels like a nicer place to live.

-Here are some home improvement projects that will not only boost the value of your property but will also provide you with new joy while living in it.
+Here is a look at some home improvement projects - many of them fairly simple to execute - that will not only boost the value of your property but will also provide you with new joy while living in it.

 Add Value and Function to Your Home By Decluttering It

-It happens to all of us: the once-empty storage closet is now full, and items that should have been put elsewhere have found new homes.
-If this sounds like you, now is an excellent time to start getting rid of the stuff you don't need.
+It happens to all of us: the once-empty storage closet is now full to bursting , and items that should have been put elsewhere have found new homes as a part of an increasing pile of ckutter.
+If this sounds like your home, now is an excellent time to start getting rid of the stuff you don't need.

 One of the most cost-effective methods to raise the value of your property is to declutter.
 Pay special attention to your kitchen and bathrooms, as well as your living room, as these are frequently the most appealing features of a property.